isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-capstar-flea-tablets-for-large-dogs.markdown

 Administering the Capstar flea trap tablets will require that you conceal the medication in the pet's food or drop it into the dog's mouth directly.
 - Inspect the dog thoroughly to ensure it has swallowed the flea tablet or re-administer the medication if you are not sure if it has swallowed.
 NB: Remember that the fleas can multiply and reproduce while on another pet in your household even when you flea-treated your dog.
 - So, it is good to adopt a comprehensive flea treatment approach for the house and on other pets.
-Related:[Capstar Flea Tablets for Small Dogs](https://pestpolicy.com/capstar-flea-tablets-for-small-dogs/).
+Related:[Capstar Flea Tablets�for Small Dogs](https://pestpolicy.com/capstar-flea-tablets-for-small-dogs/).
 ## Dosage and Reaction
 Capstar flea tablets must be administered separately to the dog or other pets.
 - For example, you must not administer Capstar tablets to any pet whose weight is below 2 pounds.